The equivalence of several conjectures on independence of $\ell$: Ranks and dimensions

-If $\bar X_p$ and $V_p$ are defined over some finite field $k_0$ for all $p \leq i+1$, then the computation of $H^i(C_\bullet(v_\bullet))$ only involves maps between cohomology groups of smooth projective varieties defined over $k_0$.
-Moreover, the action of the $|k_0|$-power Frobenius\footnote{There is no natural Galois action, but the geometric Frobenius acts as a cycle.} on $H^q(C_p(v_\bullet))$ is pure of weight $q$ \cite[Cor.~1(2)]{KM}.
-Therefore, the spectral sequence degenerates on the $E_2$ page, because all maps are between spaces of different weights.
-We conclude that
+If $\bar X_p$ and $V_p$ are defined over some finite field $k_0$ for all $p \leq i+1$, then the computation of $H^i(C_\bullet(v))$ only involves maps between cohomology groups of smooth projective varieties defined over $k_0$.
+Moreover, the action of the $|k_0|$-power geometric Frobenius (as an algebraic cycle) on $H^q(C_p(v))$ is pure of weight~$q$ \cite[Corollary~1(2)]{KM} (see also Corollary \ref{Cor characteristic polynomial}).

+Since $\Ext^i_{K[x]}(M,N) = 0$ for all $i$ and for all $K[x]$-modules $M$ and $N$ that are pure of different weights, the spectral sequence \eqref{Eq spectral sequence} degenerates on the $E_2$ page and the filtration on $E_\infty$ canonically splits: